Lifewitdata/AI-Driven-Client-Risk-Tolerance-Classifier-using-NLP/README.md

-# TD Wealth: AI-Driven Client Risk Tolerance Classifier using NLP
+# AI-Driven Client Risk Tolerance Classifier using NLP

 ## 📖 Overview
 This project simulates an NLP and AI solution for the TD Wealth AI2 team.
 It analyzes unstructured advisor meeting notes to automatically classify a client's stated Risk Tolerance.
 It then compares this NLP-extracted risk against the client's actual portfolio composition to identify compliance risks and rebalancing opportunities.